Get help through Hackney Money Hub

 The email is an automated message.
 We are not able to respond to any questions.

 Our experts review your situation and contact you for additional information to support your application.

 In the meantime, get money owed to you by applying to any benefits that you are eligible for but have not claimed according to the Turn2Us calculator.

 To find out how, see how to claim benefits using Turn2Us (google doc)

 For some people, we can add to our benefits support with one-off grants.
-To provide this help we use Discretionary Housing Payments, our Council Tax Reduction Discretionary fund, Household Support Fund, and Discretionary Crisis Support scheme.
+To provide this help we use Discretionary Housing Payments, our Council Tax Reduction Discretionary fund, Household Support Fund (funded by the Department for Work and Pensions), and Discretionary Crisis Support scheme.